If you want to start buying websites for income, then this beginner’s guide on buying websites is for you.

 When you know what you’re doing, you don’t want to involve accountants and lawyers.

 You can buy and sell these websites by yourself.

 Imagine having 10 of these valuable assets.

 Remember these investment websites don’t have to be pretty looking.

 They can be simple, straightforward sites with good information about the topic.

-(We’ll show you why you don’t even have to know anything about your website’s topic to still profit from it).
+The fact is, you don’t even have to know anything about your website’s topic to still profit from it.

 All without you having to manage inventory or staff, or take on unnecessary risk and debt.